-Listen to Ashanti Omkar on the BBC Asian Network with her eponymous show covering South India, Sri Lanka and the global diaspora of those with roots in Tamil, Malayalam, Telugu, Kannada languages in independent and film music from the subcontinent, including pan-Indian classical and contemporary sounds via this link 👉🏽 http://www.bbc.co.uk/programmes/b04mv017/episodes/player
+Listen to Ashanti Omkar on the BBC Asian Network with her eponymous show covering South India, Sri Lanka and the global diaspora of those with roots in Tamil, Malayalam, Telugu, Kannada languages in independent and film music from the subcontinent, including pan-Indian classical and contemporary sounds via this link 👉🏽 The Ashanti Omkar Show on the BBC Asian Network

 Ashanti Omkar also serves as Indian film and Bollywood expert, for BBC West Midlands, and BBC London.
 She won the Croydon music prize in South Indian Classical music, as a vocalist, in her early 20s, and was a gold medallist in vocals, in her teens, via the London Music Circuit competitions.
 Ashanti has written over 1000 pages, on the Asian entertainment sphere, in the now defunct national newspaper The Asian Post, as entertainment editor, and as senior features editor for the glossy Asian Woman and Asian Bride Magazines, and her DesiHits South Side Show, was part of the early wave of popular podcasts on Apple iTunes.

-She has worked with Aamir Khan Productions, as a consultant, and with the London Indian Film Festival, as well as with the AEG group, at The O2, on their successful AR Rahman and Rahat Fateh Ali Khan summer music events, and to SSE Arena Wembley on their Asian shows.
-She is a partner with the Alchemy Festival, at the Southbank Centre, has co-curated the London Mela Classical Stage.
+She has worked with Aamir Khan Productions and Spice in Mumbai, as a consultant, and as the long-standing media consultant for the London Indian Film Festival, which is now streaming at http://www.loveliffathome.com – as well as with the AEG group, at The O2, on their successful AR Rahman and Rahat Fateh Ali Khan summer music events, and to SSE Arena Wembley on their Asian shows, including the sold out Diljit Dosanjh show at this historic music venue.
+She has partnered with the Alchemy Festival, at the Southbank Centre, and has curated the London Mela Classical Stage.

-Ashanti Omkar is has been a part of many firsts, as a British Tamil, from being the 1st Tamil member of the prestigious London Critics’ Circle, the first Tamil to serve as Indian cinema and Bollywood editor for Cineworld cinemas, and their magazine, to creating history with her BBC Asian Network radio show, and also getting the phenomenon that was Kolaveri Di by Anirudh Ravichander, played on BBC London, the first Tamil to co-curate and present the London Mela Classical stage, and being the first Tamil to work closely with top Bollywood names from Aamir Khan and Hrithik Roshan, to Deepika Padukone and Priyanka Chopra, and champion talents like AR Rahman, even before his double Oscar and double Grammy wins.
+Ashanti Omkar is has been a part of many firsts, as a British Asian Tamil, from being the 1st Tamil member of the prestigious London Critics’ Circle, the first Tamil to serve as Indian cinema and Bollywood editor for Cineworld cinemas, and their magazine, to creating history with her BBC Asian Network radio show, and also getting the phenomenon that was Kolaveri Di from Sony Music, by Dhanush and Anirudh Ravichander, played on BBC London as a UK first radio play, the first Tamil to co-curate and present the London Mela Classical stage, and being the first Tamil to work closely with top Bollywood names, by running Spice UK, working with Aamir Khan and Hrithik Roshan, to Deepika Padukone and Priyanka Chopra, and champion talents like AR Rahman, even before his double Oscar and double Grammy wins.

-Ashanti Omkar has worked tirelessly, for the last 15 years, to bring cynosure to pan-Indian cinema and music, in a very Bollywood (Hindi) and Bhangra (Punjabi) centric mainstream media scene in the UK, and straddle across the world of business with the soft power of entertainment.
+Ashanti Omkar has worked tirelessly, for the last two decades, to bring cynosure to pan-Indian cinema and music, in a very Bollywood (Hindi) and Bhangra (Punjabi) centric mainstream media scene in the UK, and straddle across the world of business with the soft power of entertainment.